 BOOK:

 Bustos Frati, A., Caeiro, C., Ferracutti, D., Martínez, M.F., Kirschbaum, I., & Ortiz Freuler, J., (2024).
-Evaluating Internet Development in Argentina: Using UNESCO's ROAM-X Internet Universality Indicators [Spanish].
+Evaluating internet development in Argentina: Using UNESCO's ROAM-X internet universality indicators [Spanish].
 UNESCO.

 This study combines an analysis based on UNESCO's ROAM-X global indicators with local multi-stakeholder dialogues, offering actionable insights for the development of a

 Mhlambi, S., Ortiz Freuler, J., & Ricaurte, P. (Eds.).
 (2019).
-Think South: Reimagining the internet..
+Think south: Re-imagining the internet..
 Emerging Digital Issues from the Global South working group at the Berkman Klein Center for Internet & Society at Harvard University.

-The publication is a mixture of poetry, indigenous art, and short pieces that reflect the rich and diverse conversations of the Emerging Digital Is
+The zine is a mixture of poetry, indigenous art, and short essays that reflect the conversations of the Emerging Digital Issues from the Global South (EDIG

 Ortiz Freuler, J. (2025).
 Automation will reshape our understanding of the individual and society.
 In J. Anderson & L. Rainie (Eds.), Expert views on the impact of AI on the essence of being human. (pp. 75-78) Elon University’s Imagining the Digital Future Center. https://imaginingthedigitalfuture.org/wp-content/uploads/2025/03/Being-Human-in-2035-ITDF-report.pdf